 Interactive node access

 Sometimes it is desirable to have an interactive connection to the compute nodes of the cluster.
-Extensive code testing and debugging is a typical use cases.
+Extensive code testing and debugging are typical use cases.
 Regular production runs, in particular calculations requiring multiple days, are expected to access the compute nodes via the sbatch command.

 Starting an interactive session